 Children are experts on their own feelings, perceptions, and thoughts.
 While younger children don’t have the maturity to fully comprehend divorce, that doesn’t mean they have not figured out what is going on or can’t talk about their feelings.
 Adolescents handle divorce differently.
 They may appear unaffected and deny that the divorce impacts them at all.
 The reality is probably very different because teenagers may not want to be seen as weak and vulnerable.
 Additionally, many teens believe they have to take care of their parents and are given increased responsibilities for taking care of the parenting so they are less likely to discuss their feelings.

 Children of any age want their views heard and considered.

 Children feel relieved when you name what they are feeling.
 Do not discredit or try to minimize their feelings.
 Listen.
-Do not try to fix.
+Do not try to fix it.
 And do not make promises you cannot keep.
-Also keep in mind that it is important for parents to listen and watch for what is not being said.
+Also, keep in mind that it is important for parents to listen and watch for what is not being said.